-^{6 &}quot;Kultura" ["culture"], Mała Encyklopedia PWN, Warszawa 1996, p.
+6 "Kultura" ["culture"], Mała Encyklopedia PWN, Warszawa 1996, p.
 445.

-the active persons by the scale of the entities up to the societies-nations and their states.
+state scientific perspective.
+They are applied from the scale of the active persons by the scale of the entities up to the societies-nations and their states.
 A brief definition of the security culture, is proposed by the author of this article, as follows: